 Find out if you qualify

-The easiest way to find out if you qualify is to use the IRS’s EITC Assistant Tool.
+The easiest way to find out if you qualify is to use the IRS’s Earned Income Tax Credit (EITC) Assistant Tool.
 The tool is available in English and Spanish.
-It will ask you questions about yourself and other family members to see if you qualify for the credit, and if so estimate the amount.
+It will ask you questions about yourself and other family members to see if you qualify for the credit, and if so, it will estimate the amount.

 NOTE: When you look at the rules to qualify for EITC, be sure you have the information for the correct tax year —each tax year has different limits on your earned income.

-You and any other family members claimed, such as your spouse or qualifying child must have a valid Social Security number.
+You and any other family members claimed, such as your spouse or qualifying child must have a valid Social Security number (SSN).

-Your filing status cannot be “married filing separately.”
+Your filing status can't be “married filing separately.”